adamvanlente/duckburg/README.md

 - partnership orders
 - customer feedback emails
 - customer feedback forms
+- look at order profit (by order and by list of orders)
+  - requires fixing todo on job time calculation
+- order delivery method (is order shipping)
 - salespeople dashboard
 - salespeople option on orders
 - submitted orders